|Riding and Non Riding Members (Whilst in Australian Light Horse Uniform)

 (c) When taking part in a combined activity, the dress specified by the controlling host troop for that activity, will be worn.

-It is the responsibility of all members to maintenance their uniform, equipment and saddlery is good order and repair and present the highest possible standards of appearance.
+It is the responsibility of all members to maintain their uniform, equipment and saddlery in good order and repair and present the highest possible standards of appearance and cleanliness.

 Retired members of the Army: